MattCowgill/readrba/README.md

 **Note that this package is in an initial stage of development.
 Function arguments are very likely to change.**

+Historical tables not yet working.
+All current tables should be OK.

 ## Installation

 ``` r